 - 1. Related activities: - a.
 Continued student, parent and staff education of Harassment. - b.
-Continue with the Health Education Curriculum on Harassment. - c.
-Continue providing one on one and/or group Conflict Resolution Sessions/Behavior Intervention Plans for any reported cases of - harassment. - d.
-Maintain signs stating District Policy as it relates to Harassment. - e.
-Continue to include the Harassment policy in the Registration Packets. - f.
-Continue Cyberbullying / Online Safety Presentations - 2.
-Resources needed: - a.
-None.
+Continue to incorporate Health Education Curriculum. - c.
+Continue providing one on one and/or group Conflict Resolution

+Sessions/Behavior Intervention Plans for any reported cases of harassment.